Belencha/CodeReviewer/README.md

 ### Prerequisites

+- **Deployment Environment**: Ubuntu VM inside your corporate VPN with:
+  - Network access to your private GitLab instance
+  - Internet access (for OpenAI API)
-- Node.js 18+ and npm
+- Node.js 18+ and npm (or Docker)
-- GitLab account with a Personal Access Token
+- GitLab Personal Access Token with `api` scope
 - OpenAI API key

 ### Installation